Walking in the Atlas Mountains

 Auberge Dar Itrane, Aït Bougmez valley - Morocco

-Surrounded by the green-carpeted mountains of the Aït Bougmez valley, this traditional riad-style lodge provides spectacular views over the stunning landscape – particularly from the stylish roof terrace.
-Rooms are simply decorated but the lodge boasts an outdoor pool and an excellent restaurant serving typical dishes using local ingredients.
+Surrounded by the green-carpeted mountains of the Aït Bougmez valley, this traditional riad-style lodge provides spectacular views over the stunning landscape – particularly from the roof terrace.
+Rooms are simple and the accommodation is basic but boasts an outdoor pool and a restaurant serving typical dishes using local ingredients.
 And thanks to the lodge’s remote location, a clear night rewards with incredible views of the starry skies.

 Distance: 8 miles (13km)